 The below reasons are generally not enough justification (on their own) to release a tenant from the obligation of their lease term, and as a result, provide no legal protection against penalties for not honoring the lease.

-Hawaii state law does require landlords to take reasonable steps to rerent their unit when a tenant breaks their lease.
+Hawaii state law does require landlords to take reasonable steps to re-rent their unit when a tenant breaks their lease.
 This is referred to as the landlord’s duty to “mitigate damages”.
-This means that if you leave your lease early and your landlord rerents the unit before your lease ends, then the rent received from the new tenant will apply to your debt.
+This means that if a tenant breaks the lease early and the landlord re-rents the unit before the lease ends, then the rent received from the new tenant will apply to the former tenant’s debt.

-In Hawaii (§521-70(d)) your landlord must make reasonable efforts to re-rent the unit instead of charging you for the total remaining rent due under the lease.
-If your landlord rerents the property quickly, all you’ll be responsible for is the amount of time the unit was vacant.
+In Hawaii (HRS §521-70(d)) a landlord must make reasonable efforts to re-rent the unit instead of charging the tenant for the total remaining rent due under the lease.
+If a landlord re-rents the property quickly, the tenant will only be responsible for is the amount of time the unit was vacant.
 The tenant is liable to the landlord for the lesser of the following amounts: the entire rent due for the remainder of the term or all rent accrued during the period reasonably necessary to re-rent the dwelling unit at the fair rental, plus the difference between such fair rent and the rent agreed to in the prior rental agreement and a reasonable commission for the renting of the dwelling unit.